gugafer/cloudcerts/aws/aws_certified_developer_associate.md

 ### Updating Elastic Beanstalk

 All-at-once deployment updates:

 - Deploys the new version to all instances simultaneously
 - All of your instances are out of service while the deployment takes place
-- You will experience an outage while the deployment is taking place - not ideal for mission-critical systems
+- You will experience an outage while the deployment is taking place: not ideal for mission-critical systems
 - If the update fails, you need to roll back the changes by re-deploying the original version to all your instances

 Rolling deployment policy:

 - Deploys the new version in batches
 - Each batch of instances is taken out of service while deployment takes place
-- Environment capacity reduced by the number of instances in a batch, while deployment takes place
+- Environment capacity is reduced by the number of instances in a batch, while deployment takes place
 - Not ideal for performance-sensitive systems
 - If the update fails, you need to perform an additional rolling update to roll back the changes

 Rolling with additional batch:

 - Same as above, but deploys an additional batch during deployment

 Immutable deployment updates:

 - Deploys the new version to a fresh group of instances in their own new Auto Scaling group
 - When new instances pass their health checks, they are moved to the existing auto scaling group, then old instances are terminated
 - Impact of a failed update is lower and rollback only requires terminating new instances